ietf-wg-deleg/draft-ietf-deleg-requirements/draft-wirelela-deleg-requirements.md

 * DELEG should enable a DNS operator to manage DNS service more completely on behalf of domain administrators.
 For example, DELEG could address long-standing issues of DNSSEC record maintenance that now often depend on registrant / registrar interaction.
 Similarly, DELEG could allow new transports to be deployed by an operator or nameserver names to be changed, without necessitating that delegation information be modified by the domain administrator.

 * DELEG should allow for backward compatibility to the conventional NS-based delegation mechanism.
-That is, a Zone Operator who wants to maintain a single source of truth of delegation information using DELEG should be able to easily have Do53 delegations derived from it.
+That is, a zone operator who wants to maintain a single source of truth of delegation information using DELEG should be able to easily have Do53 delegations derived from it.

 * DELEG should be easily extensible, much like Extension Mechanisms for DNS {{?RFC6891}}, allowing for the incremental addition of new parameters without needing all of the heavy lifting that is expected for the initial deployment.